jimmypewtress/spacex-launches-uikit/README.md

 A mocked out login screen is present to demonstrate a root navigation flow and implement features such as text validation and conditional UI states.

+I got some designs done via Fiverr to have something to work from and build some reusable UI components for etc - https://www.figma.com/file/mIoqjNzmr3hHokzm0vGgsd/SpeceX

 ## Architecture

 The app follows a clean archicture design, using the classic rings diagram as a starting point: